Master of Fine Arts in Creative Writing

 In their second year MFA candidates present a Creative Manuscript (minimum 30 poems,100 pages of 5 short stories and/or personal essays, or 150 pages of a novel or book-length essay), a Critical Essay (20-30 pages, addressing the student's relationship to their reading based on the student's own writerly concerns and studies), and an oral presentation (a discussion with and/or questions from the candidate's thesis committee on the creative manuscript, critical essay, and/or the writing process and which may include a reading from the candidate's Creative Manuscript).

 All students accepted into the program are funded through Teaching Assistantships, Fellowships, and a long-standing relationship with the Amazon Literary Partnership.
 All students receive full tuition waivers, health insurance, and a monthly stipend.
+See the Resources page for more details on the MFA Program's funding package.

 Students also enjoy Seattle's lively literary and arts scene.
 Seattle is home to numerous reading series, the Seattle International Film Festival, and many highly-acclaimed theater companies.
 Surrounded by spectacular scenery, Seattle is minutes away from hiking, skiing, and boating.